Skip to content

 1. Start from a known request pattern (for example get, set!, pin!, or bridge!).

-2. Run the request in Scheme or JSON form and inspect the returned value.
+2. Run the request in Scheme form and inspect the returned value.

 3. Iterate on arguments/authentication until behavior matches intent.